michael-e/email_newsletter_manager/readme.md

 	- You won't be able to handle multiple email newsletters (i.e. Email Newsletter Manager fields) **in the same section** using IE7.
 This is considered a rare setup (but is actually a supported feature in modern browsers).

 	These constraints are regarded a small price for having a combined "Save and Send" button (which is simply called "Send").
 (We actually need the button's value to implement this functionality.)

----

-## 2do

-## Concept

-Backend pages:

-- Email Templates (ETM)
-- Email Senders (EN2)
-	- A sender is similar to the "default sender" on the prefs page, with a unique name.
-- Email Recipients (EN2)
-	- 1 or multiple DSs.
-	- 1 or multiple param/value pairs.
-	- Params will be used to filter the DSs.

-EN2 field:

-- in the section editor you select what will later be visible in the entry editor (=entry edit page):
-	- select 1 or multiple senders
-	- select 1 or multiple recipient groups
-	- ETM template (layouts + subject)
-- on the entry edit page you select what ahould be used for this newsletter:
-	- select 1 sender
-	- select 1 or multiple recipient groups

-EN2 inner workings:

-- ETM will __not__ send any emails!
-- EN2 "send" method
-	- has to build the full recipient list (all recipient groups) using pagination, then save it to the DB
-	- has to write the sender to the DB
-	- has to pass the task to a background process
-- the background process
-	- has to build "recipients slices"
-	- has to get the rendered output (HTML and/or PLAIN) for each email from the ETM
-	- has to send the emails using the Core Email API
-	- has to write logs to the DB and/or files
-	- has to update the "status" field in the DB (same as EN1)